 The key is making a plan of action as early on as possible and following it through.
 This plan will help you determine your career goals, gain job or internship experience and recognize potential opportunities that exist.

-The Business Journals detailed tips that can help you successfully plan this transition and place yourself in situation that aids success.
+shared detailed tips which can help you successfully plan this transition and place yourself in situation that aids success.
 Utilizing their tips and information, along with Fastweb’s expertise, here are some ways to help guide you through a successful transition from college life to a successful career.

 1. View any student job or internship as a career move